-Observe the biggest Tug of War over a body of water between decades'-old rivals Eastport and Annapolitans.
+Observe the biggest Tug of War over a body of water between decades'-old rivals, the residents of Eastport and the residents of Annapolis.
 Known as "Slaughter across the Water", it's become a beloved annual charitable event with a party on each side afterwards.
 Spectators can view the spectacle from City Dock on the Annapolis side or, on the Eastport side, Second Street near the Chart House Restaurant.
-For a spectacle of a different sort, pack the kids in the car and head to Sandy Point State Park any night beginning mid-November for Lights by the Bay, a spectacular drive-through holiday lights show beside the Chesapeake Bay featuring more than 60 animated and stationary displays.
-Another beautiful display happens just one evening in November: Annapolis by Candlelight.
+For a spectacle of a different sort, pack the kids in the car and head to Sandy Point State Park any night beginning mid-November for Lights on the Bay, a spectacular drive-through holiday lights show beside the Chesapeake Bay featuring more than 60 animated and stationary displays.
+Another beautiful display happens just two evenings in November, Annapolis by Candlelight.
 During this walking tour in historic Annapolis, participants glimpse the interior of some of the city's most impressive historic private homes.

-Enjoy live entertainment as you stroll along the first block of West Street (the Arts District) and Calvert Street next to Whitmore parking garage and peruse the work of 100 local and regional artists in search of unique holiday gifts.
+Enjoy live entertainment as you stroll along the Annapolis Arts District on West Street and discover the work of 100 local and regional artists in search of unique holiday gifts.
 Local restaurants set up outside cafes that are perfect for people watching and an afternoon bite to eat.
 Free parking for the family-friendly event is available at the state parking garage on the corner of Calvert and Bladen Streets.
-Visit www.firstsundayarts.com for more information.

 Lights on the Bay